C-SPAN: Senate and House of Representatives

 The C-SPAN network's core programming is live coverage of the U.S. House and Senate, with the C-SPAN channel emphasizing the United States House of Representatives.
 Between 1979 and May 2011, the network televised more than 24,246 hours of floor action.
-C-SPAN2, the first of the C-SPAN spin-off networks, provides uninterrupted live coverage of the United States Senate.
+C-SPAN2, the first of the C-SPAN sister networks, provides uninterrupted live coverage of the United States Senate.
 With coverage of the House and Senate, viewers can track legislation as it moves through both bodies of Congress.
 Important debates in Congress that C-SPAN has covered live include the Persian Gulf conflict during 1991, and the House impeachment vote and Senate trial of President Bill Clinton in 1998 and 1999 as well as the impeachment proceedings of President Trump in 2019 and 2020.
 When the House or Senate are not in session, C-SPAN channels broadcast other public affairs programming and recordings of previous events.

 Public affairs

 The public affairs coverage on the C-SPAN networks other than the House and Senate floor debates is wide-ranging.
 C-SPAN is considered a useful source of information for journalists, lobbyists, educators and government officials as well as casual viewers interested in politics, due to its unedited coverage of political events.
 C-SPAN has been described by media observers as a "window into the world of Washington politics" and it characterizes its own mission as being "to provide public access to the political process".
 The networks cover U.S. political campaigns, including the Republican, Democratic, and Libertarian presidential nominating conventions in their entirety.
-Coverage of presidential campaign events are provided during the duration of the campaign, both by a weekly television program, Road to the White House, and at its dedicated politics website.
+Coverage of presidential campaign events are provided during the duration of the campaign, both by a weekly television program, Campaign, and at its dedicated campaign website.
 C-SPAN also covers midterm elections.

 All three channels televise events such as congressional hearings, White House press briefings and presidential speeches, as well as other government meetings including Federal Communications Commission hearings and Pentagon press conferences.
 Other U.S. political coverage includes State of the Union speeches, and presidential press conferences.
 According to the results of a survey after the 1992 presidential election, 85% of C-SPAN viewers voted in that election.
 The results of a similar survey in 2013 found that 89% of C-SPAN viewers voted in the 2012 presidential election.
 In addition to this political coverage, the network broadcasts press conferences and meetings of various news media and nonprofit organizations, including those at the National Press Club, public policy seminars and the White House Correspondents' Dinner.
 While C-SPAN does not have video access to the Supreme Court, the network has used the Court's audio recordings accompanied by still photographs of the justices and lawyers to cover the Court in session on significant cases, and has covered individual Supreme Court justices' speaking engagements.